Catastrophic fate of Schwarzschild black holes in a thermal bath: Extra dimensions

 where $\Omega_{d-1}=2\pi^{D/2}/\Gamma\left(\frac{D}{2}\right)$ is the area of a unit $(D-1)$-sphere.
 The generalized Schwarzschild metric reads \cite{Emparan:2008eg,Kanti:2004nr}:

 It is straightforward to show that, in this framework, the time evolution of the black hole mass becomes (in a constant temperature background):

 This diverges at finite time if $(D-1)/(D-2)>1$, which is always true.
-However, the higher the number of extra-dimensions, the less drastic the divergence becomes.
+However, the higher the number of extra dimensions, the less drastic the divergence becomes.
 Care should be taken when using Planck units with $D>3$.
 The full expression of the radius of the horizon is

 In this expression $M_*$ is the fundamental Planck scale and {\it not} the usual (3+1)-dimensional one.
 The Hawking temperature of the black hole reads